 myclimate CO2 study on logistics and food waste

 In a study, myclimate analysed the emissions of the two shopping options, “by car (petrol/diesel) to the supermarket” and “with home delivery by Farmy electric car”.
 The study showed that by switching to delivery using electric vehicles, up to 80% of greenhouse gas emissions could be saved.
 In addition, the avoidance of food waste and regional procurement was also taken into account in the study.

-    According to the study, by 2020 Farmy will save at least 700 tons of CO2.
+According to the study, by 2020 Farmy will save at least 700 tonnes of CO2.
 More than half of the savings result from the optimised transport system.
 Over 40% result from the projected avoidance of food waste.
 The study and the underlying calculations are very conservative, so with the anticipated business development, the true CO2 saving potential could be higher.